isuPatches/android-wisefy/README.md

 - `:addnetwork` For adding a Wifi network
 - `:core` For base Wisefy functionality
 - `:networkconnection` For connecting and disconnecting from networks
-- `:networkconnectionstatus` For current network status (wifi, mobile, connected, etc.)
-- `:networkinfo` For information about the device's current network
+- `:networkinfo` For information about the device's current network and current connectivity status
 - `:removenetwork` For removing a Wifi network
 - `:savednetworks` For getting and searching for saved networks
-- `:signal` For calculating signal strength bars and comparing signal strength
+- `:signal` For calculating signal level and comparing signal level
 - `:wifi` For enabling and disabling Wifi

 ## KTX Artifact